"Work honestly. Meditate every day. Meet people without fear. And Play."

 Near Enemies: False Versions

-Forced cheerfulness: Trying to be upbeat or "positive" because you think you should.
+Forced cheerfulness: Trying to be upbeat or "positive" because we think we should.
 Performing lightness to hide hurt, anger, or fear.
-True playfulness can include sadness, frustration, or confusion.
+True playfulness does not deny sadness or frustration.

 Restless entertainment: Constantly jumping from one idea to another.
 Treating inner work as quick entertainment.
 True playfulness can linger, stay with something, and let it unfold.